Truck driver on terrifying I-95 chase: 'I actually looked right into the shotgun'

 "This guy, from out of nowhere, comes and passes me on the shoulder and runs another pickup truck off the road," she said.

-Hammer pulled over to see if someone needed help not long after, her life was threatened.
+Hammer pulled over to see whether someone needed help not long after, and her life was threatened.

-"I'm just getting out of my truck thinking, okay, is everybody alright?" she said.
+"I'm just getting out of my truck thinking, OK, is everybody alright?" she said.
 "But when I look back there's a guy with two guns, one in each hand coming towards me so all I can think to do is get away."

-She was able to high tail it away unscathed.
+She was able to get away unscathed.

 Authorities said Raymond Lee Bryant fired a shotgun at not one, but two tractor trailers.
 He was allegedly trying to hijack them.

-Officials said he was able to stake out a pickup truck and lead law enforcement on a chase.
+Officials said he was able to steal a pickup and lead law enforcement on a chase.

-Bryant was arrested and went before a judge on Friday.
+Bryant was arrested and went before a judge Friday.

 He is facing several charges and the federal government is filing their own.

 "He needs to spend a lot of time in jail now because that was completely crazy.
-I could not believe someone would lose it that badly and it really took me by surprise," said Hammer.
+I could not believe someone would lose it that badly and it really took me by surprise," Hammer said.